danimelchor/clypi/README.md

     <img src="https://img.shields.io/github/contributors/danimelchor/clypi" alt="contributors" />
 </div>

+> [!NOTE]
+> Clypi is still being maintained, but considered a finished library.
+If
+> you have any issues or feature requests, please feel free to open an issue.
+Cheers!

 ## 📖 Docs

 Read [our docs](https://danimelchor.github.io/clypi/learn/getting_started/) to get started.
 You can also look at [the API reference](https://danimelchor.github.io/clypi/api/cli/) for examples and a full API reference.
 Otherwise, feel free to browse the source code in the [GitHub repository](https://github.com/danimelchor/clypi).

 ## What is clypi?